radicalkjax/Athena/README.md

 This command serves the built app from the dist directory using a static file server.

-For mobile development:
+For mobile development (Note: Currently not working):
 ```bash
 npx expo start
 ```

+> **Note:** The Expo launch method is currently not working.
+Please use the web version with `npx serve dist` instead.

-This will start the Expo development server, allowing you to run the app on:
+When working, this would start the Expo development server, allowing you to run the app on:
 - iOS simulator
 - Android emulator
 - Web browser